Harbor-UCLA PSYCHIATRY

 Our approach utilizes a vertically integrated system where patients have continuity of care, and residents, faculty, and staff work in multidisciplinary teams through all phases of illness.
 Trainees have longitudinal responsibility for their patients, providing for a rich opportunity in psychiatric education.

 From the earliest days of training, residents also have the flexibility and encouragement to build upon their own special interests and talents.
-At Harbor, the approach is a “hands-on” one, and residents have extensive opportunities for clinical experiences and advocacy in one of the most diverse cities in the world.
+At Harbor, the approach is a “hands-on” one, and residents have extensive opportunities for clinical experiences and advocacy in one of the most diverse cities in the region.

 Applying to Our Program